Genetically modified organism: Viruses

 Most vaccines consist of viruses that have been attenuated, disabled, weakened or killed in some way so that their virulent properties are no longer effective.
 Genetic engineering could theoretically be used to create viruses with the virulent genes removed.
 This does not affect the viruses infectivity, invokes a natural immune response and there is no chance that they will regain their virulence function, which can occur with some other vaccines.
 As such they are generally considered safer and more efficient than conventional vaccines, although concerns remain over non-target infection, potential side effects and horizontal gene transfer to other viruses.
 Another potential approach is to use vectors to create novel vaccines for diseases that have no vaccines available or the vaccines that do not work effectively, such as AIDS, malaria, and tuberculosis.
 The most effective vaccine against Tuberculosis, the Bacillus Calmette–Guérin (BCG) vaccine, only provides partial protection.
 A modified vaccine expressing a M tuberculosis antigen is able to enhance BCG protection.
 It has been shown to be safe to use at phase II trials, although not as effective as initially hoped.
 Other vector-based vaccines have already been approved and many more are being developed.

 Another potential use of genetically modified viruses is to alter them so they can directly treat diseases.
 This can be through expression of protective proteins or by directly targeting infected cells.
-In 2004, researchers reported that a genetically modified virus that exploits the selfish behaviour of cancer cells might offer an alternative way of killing tumours.
+In 2004, researchers reported that a genetically modified virus that exploits the selfish behavior of cancer cells might offer an alternative way of killing tumours.
 Since then, several researchers have developed genetically modified oncolytic viruses that show promise as treatments for various types of cancer.
 In 2017, researchers genetically modified a virus to express spinach defensin proteins.
 The virus was injected into orange trees to combat citrus greening disease that had reduced orange production by 70% since 2005.

-Natural viral diseases, such as myxomatosis and rabbit haemorrhagic disease, have been used to help control pest populations.
+Natural viral diseases, such as myxomatosis and rabbit hemorrhagic disease, have been used to help control pest populations.
 Over time the surviving pests become resistant, leading researchers to look at alternative methods.
 Genetically modified viruses that make the target animals infertile through immunocontraception have been created in the laboratory as well as others that target the developmental stage of the animal.
 There are concerns with using this approach regarding virus containment and cross species infection.
 Sometimes the same virus can be modified for contrasting purposes.
 Genetic modification of the myxoma virus has been proposed to conserve European wild rabbits in the Iberian peninsula and to help regulate them in Australia.
 To protect the Iberian species from viral diseases, the myxoma virus was genetically modified to immunize the rabbits, while in Australia the same myxoma virus was genetically modified to lower fertility in the Australian rabbit population.